Zmmyslony/vector_slicer/README.md

 Please contact Michał Zmyślony at mlz22@cam.ac.uk with any comments and suggestions.

-## Citing
-If used in the research work that will be published, please use the following publication for citation:
+### Issues or queries
+In case of any encountered issues with the installation or any later part of the programme, please use the "Issues" tab on GitHub or get in touch with Michał Zmyślony (mlz22@cam.ac.uk) or John Biggins (jsb56@cam.ac.uk).
+The software is meant to be useful for the 3D printing community and may be lightly maintained.

+### Citations
+Please cite following publication if you use any part of this code in work you publish or distribute:

     [1] Michał Zmyślony M., Klaudia Dradrach, John S. Biggins, Slicing vector fields into tool paths for additive manufacturing of nematic elastomers, Additive Manufacturing, Volume 97, 2025, 104604, ISSN 2214-8604, https://doi.org/10.1016/j.addma.2024.104604.

-***

 ## Installation guide
 Please ensure that system specific C++ compiler, git (https://git-scm.com/) and cmake (https://cmake.org/) are installed.